j-j-m/Commenter/README.md

 # Commenter
-Xcode source editor extension to convert headerdocs from "///" to "/** ... */" format and vice-versa.
+Xcode source editor extension to convert headerdocs from "///" to "/** ... */" format and vice versa.

 ## Installation